What’s in My Bag: My Travel Camera and Photography Equipment

 Nikon Z50 Mirrorless Camera

 This is my new baby as of April 2020 and I absolutely love it.
 I did have a Nikon DSL-R that I got back in 2012 but… I never used it.
 At least not how I should of.
 I took it on a trip with me in 2015, proceeded to drop it and break the body AND lens, and after fixing it basically left it at home since.
 It was too heavy and bulky and didn’t suit my travel style.
-I also didn’t really learn how to use it.
+I also never learned HOW to use it.

 My Z50 was a much-needed upgrade.
 I was enticed by the lightweight body that promised to be more travel-friendly.
 Plus, I told myself that with so much downtime in 2020 (thanks COVID19!) that I would finally take the time to learn how to take proper pictures.
 Not just shoot on auto mode.